jina-ai/docs/chapters/optimization/index.md

 The optimizer will change the value of `JINA_ENCODER_LAYER` later on.
 The Flow passes it on to the `encoder.yml` via the `JINA_ENCODER_LAYER_VAR`.

-The `EuclideanEvaluator` is used for calculating the distance between the encoded and an expected vector.
+The `EuclideanEvaluator` is used for calculating the distance between the calculated encoding and the expected one.
 Furthermore, we need the corresponding `encoder.yml`:

 ```yaml